 ################## new abstract #####################

-The recent ENCODE datasets are valuable for interpreting cancer genomes, and it is possible to tailor them into a targeted resource for interpreting mutation and expression data from cancer tissues.
-In particular, this can be used to measure the functional impact of non-coding mutations, which constitute the overwhelming majority of the somatic mutations.
-Moreover, by integrating next-generation assays (such as STARR-seq) and many epigenetic features, we can significantly refine and compactify these annotations (beyond that in the more generic genome annotation set), thereby increasing the power for recurrent mutation detection.
-Furthermore, ENCODE signal data, particularly that for replication timing, allows us to build precise, cancer-matched background models for mutation rates that are considerably more accurate than any previous methods.
-Furthermore, other advanced assays, such as Hi-C and RNA-binding protein assays (i.e., eCLIP), in addition to large-scale TF ChIP-seq, can be used to build large-scale, experimentally supported regulatory networks.
-In some limited contexts, these networks may actually reveal how regulatory connections are rewired during oncogenesis, as well as how this transformation relates to a STEM-like state.
-More generally, one can use ENCODE-based networks to prioritize key regulators most associated with large-scale expression changes in cancer.
-Combining this with the refined annotations of functional impact and background models for recurrence, one can develop a simple prioritization scheme for mutations in non-coding elements.
-Here, we demonstrate how this can be instantiated in practice, and we perform a number of small-scale experimental validations to demonstrate how the ENCODE resource can reliably prioritize mutations with significant functional consequences in cancer.
+The new release of ENCODE datasets contains thousands of functional characterization data from numerous cancerous cells and are thus valuable to dissect cancer genomes.
+Here, we endeavor to tailor them into a targeted resource, called ENCODEC, by providing deep annotations and high-confident regulatory networks.
+Specifically, by integrating dozens of epigenetic features with novel assays, such as STARR-seq , ENCODEC significantly refines and compactifies generic annotations to maximize the computational power for mutation recurrence analysis.
+The integration of 475 ENCODE signal data, particularly that for replication timing, further allows us to build more accurate background mutation rates models than previous methods for reliable burdened region detection.
+Furthermore, ENCODEC synthesizes other novel assays, such as Hi-C and RNA-binding protein assays (i.e., eCLIP), in addition to large-scale TF ChIP-seq, to build cancer-specific regulatory networks to investigate regulatory target rewiring during oncogenesis and compare them with STEM-like state.
+More generally, ENCODEC also provides reconciled networks to explain cancer-specific expression patterns and pinpoint key regulators that driver large-scale tumor-to-normal expression changes.
+Combining these with recurrence analysis, we develop a stepwise prioritization scheme for somatic mutations and demonstrate how this can be instantiated in practice.
+We further validated the functional consequences of our prioritized variants through luciferase assays in breast cancer.

 [DL: